 Daniel joined the Gardens Trust in 2020 as a volunteer social media editor after graduating from university studying History and French, with a focus on working within the heritage sector.
 He joined the conservation team in 2021 to assist with conservation casework whilst also continuing his voluntary editorial role.

 Teresa joined the Association of Gardens Trusts in 2011 as the AGT Co-ordinator.
 She has a local authority/Health Service background in management support, leisure and event management and ISO auditing.

-Linden has worked in the landscape conservation sector for almost 20 years, starting as Assistant Editor of Historic Gardens Review, before becoming part of the conservation team of the Garden History Society, and then taking a role with the Association of Gardens Trusts on the Historic Landscape Project in 2013.
-She is a Trustee of Wicksteed Park in Northamptonshire, and additionally works as a freelancer focussing on children in the historic environment for organisations such as English Heritage, the National Trust and Historic England.
+Linden has worked in the landscape conservation sector for almost 20 years, starting as Assistant Editor of Historic Gardens Review, before becoming part of the conservation team of the Garden History Society, and then taking a role with the Association of Gardens Trusts on its volunteer capacity building project in 2013.
+She has additionally worked as a freelancer specialising in children in the historic environment for organisations such as English Heritage, the National Trust and Historic England.
 Her co-authored book ‘The Gardens of English Heritage’ won the Garden Media Guild’s ‘Inspirational Book of the Year’ award in 2010 and she is now working on a history of playgrounds for Liverpool University Press.